sherryrich/core-yoga/README.md

 ## Features

-### Navigation Bar
+### Navigation
 * The name of the yoga studio, Core Yoga is featured in the top left of the page.
 * The main navigation links are located to the top right of the webpage.
 Classes and contact which link to the different pages.
 From here users can easily navigate from page to page across all devices without using "back" button.
 * The navigation bar also clearly tells the users the name of the yoga studio and shows easily where to find links to the other pages of the website whilst showing the user what page they are currently on with an orange underline.

-### Page Layout
-- Home page: The homepage will be a landing page for the user and give them the warm welcome feeling and inviting them to join the studio
-* Classes: This page displays a class timtable with the Day, Time, Class, Location, Level and Duration of each class.
-* Contact Page: This is the contact page for users to be able to enquire further about joing the studio.

-The Header
+### Header
 * The header contains a main landing image which shows a woman in a yoga position.
 * To the right of this image there is a text-box which highlights the 2 locations and inviting new members to join.
 * This section provides clear information on what this site is about and who it is for.

+### Pages

+#### Home
+* The homepage will be a landing page for the user and give them the warm welcome feeling and inviting them to join the studio

+#### Classes
+* Classes: This page displays a class timtable with the Day, Time, Class, Location, Level and Duration of each class.

+#### Contact
+* Contact Page: This is the contact page for users to be able to enquire further about joing the studio.
+* The form collects name, email and the studio location which the user is interested in.

+### Footer
+* The footer is shown on the bottom of all 3 pages and provides the user with links to the various social media accounts to Facebook, Twitter, YouTube and Instagram.

 ## Technologies Used